google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 ## Step 2: Experiment {: #experiment }

-The Opportunites section of your audit report gives you tips on how to improve the page's performance.
+The Opportunities section of your audit report gives you tips on how to improve the page's performance.
 In this section, you implement the recommended changes to the codebase, auditing the site after each change to measure how it affects site speed.